Fraud Detection & Prevention

 Detect Fraud Rings via Shared Identifiers

-Find all accounts connected to a flagged account through shared devices, phones, or addresses — and calculate total financial exposure:
+Find all accounts connected to a flagged account through shared devices, phones, or addresses:

 -- Find fraud ring from a flagged account